RomainFallet/symfony-starter/README.md

 **These instructions are part of the [symfony-dev-deploy](https://github.com/RomainFallet/symfony-dev-deploy) repository.**

-The purpose of this repository is to provide instructions to create and configure a new Symfony app from scratch with appropriate linters, assets bundler, editor config, testing utilities, continuous integration.
+The purpose of this repository is to provide instructions to create and configure a new Symfony app from scratch with appropriate linters, assets bundler, editor config, testing utilities, continuous integration and continuous delivery.

 ## Table of contents